mikeyny/blog/_posts/2016-09-02-having-fun-with-markov-chains.md

 ![twitter bot image](http://justsimplyoutsourcingworldwide.com/wp-content/uploads/2013/08/robot-icon-twitter-featured.jpg)

-In this tutorial, I will run you through how to make your own _ebooks twitter bot in just 10 lines of code.
+In this tutorial, I will run you through how to make your own _ebooks twitter bot in just 10 lines of code and show you how to upload it to Heroku, so that it runs from the cloud.

 A live implementation can be found here [Quotes _Ebooks](https://twitter.com/quotes__ebooks) ,this bot uses a markov chain to generate quotes based on a corpus of quotes by famous individuals including Gandhi, Steve Jobs, Adolf Hitler, Bill Cosby to name a few.